 Food Inside and Outside the Stadium

 If eating at the stadium isn’t for you, within walking distance of Minute Maid are a handful of excellent dining options offering a great pre-game meetup or post-game celebration.
 For the more upscale dining experience try the nationally acclaimed Vic & Anthony’s Steakhouse directly across from the ballpark.
-Jackson Street Barbecue offers mouthwatering BBQ served up Houston-style by three of Houston’s most acclaimed chefs, Greg Gatlin (Gatlin’s BBQ), Bryan Caswell and Bill Floyd of Reef and El Real.
-Don’t forget about Home Plate Bar & Grill for the favorite neighborhood sports bar.
+Jackson Street Barbecue offers mouthwatering BBQ served up Houston-style by acclaimed chef Bill Floyd of Biggios and Grotto.
+Don’t forget about HTX Fan Tavern and Home Plate Bar & Grill for the favorite neighborhood sports bars.
 For more options take a short walk to Discovery Green or downtown’s other dining locations.

 Cheer on one of the best teams in baseball with thousands of other fans as they chase playoff hopes.
-Fun fact: the Astros have hit the most home runs of any major league team in the 2015 season.
-Each time a homerun is hit by the Astros the Minute Maid train blows its horn, shoots fireworks, and chugs its way across the stadium wall towards Union Station.
+Each time a home run is hit by the Astros the Minute Maid train blows its horn, shoots fireworks, and chugs its way across the stadium wall towards Union Station.

 Return to Top

 Originally called the Colt .45’s, the Astros changed their name when they began playing at the famous Astrodome from 1965-1999.
 Minute Maid Park became the new home of baseball in Houston.
 The park was built using pre-existing historical architecture such as the Houston Union Station terminal as a cornerstone.